Interreto/juliett/README.md

 ![favicon-ico] wp (namespace)
 =======
-Wp is a cross-platform WordPress port who base on .Net Core 2 and Entity Framework 6 with MySql support.
+Wp is a cross-platform WordPress port who based on .Net Core 2 and Entity Framework 6 with MySql support.
+Html templates based on MVC Razor pages.

 &nbsp;
 ============